lizhanmit/learning-notes/spark-note/spark-note.md

 ![spark-transformations-dag.png](img/spark-transformations-dag.png)

+#### Printing Elements of an RDD

+It is common to print out the elements of an RDD using `<rdd_var>.foreach(println)` or `<rdd_var>.map(println)`.

+- On a single machine, OK.
+- In cluster mode, the methods called by executors will print output on executors rather than the driver.

+To print all elements on the driver, you may use collect all RDDs to the driver firstly and then print: `<rdd_var>.collect().foreach(println)`.

+- This will cause the driver to run out of memory.
+- Thus, only print a few elements for testing: `<rdd_var>.take(<number_of_elements>).foreach(println)`.

 ---

 ### Dataset

 After Spark 2.0, RDDs are replaced by Dataset.
 The RDD interface is still supported.

 Two ways to create a Dataset:

 - from Hadoop InputFormats (such as HDFS files).
 - by transforming other Datasets.

 ---

 ### Shared Variables

 #### Broadcast Variables

-- Use `SparkContext.broadcast(<var>)` to create a broadcast variable from a normal variable.
+- Use `SparkContext.broadcast(<var>)` to create a broadcast variable from a normal variable, which is cached on each machine.
 - The broadcast variable is like a wrapper of its corresponding normal variable.
+- The broadcasted data is cached in serialized form and deserialized before running each task.
+- After the broadcast variable is created, it should be used instead of the original normal variable in any functions run on the cluster.
 - All functions in the cluster can access the broadcast variable, thereby you do not need to repeatedly send the original normal variable to all nodes.
-- After creating the broadcast variable, the original normal variable cannot be modified.
+- After creating the broadcast variable, the original normal variable cannot be modified (is **read-only**).
 Consequently, the broadcast variable on all nodes are the same.
 - **When to use**: when a very large variable need to be used repeatedly.

 For instance,

 1. Create: `val broadcastVar = sc.broadcast(Array(1,2,3))`

 2. Get value: `broadcastVar.value`

 #### Accumulators

 - Used for counter and sum functions.
-- Use `SparkContext.longAccumulator()` or `SparkContext.doubleAccumulator()` to create.
+- Create: `<accum_var> = SparkContext.longAccumulator()` or `<accum_var> = SparkContext.doubleAccumulator()`
+- Use: `<accum_var>.add(<number>)`
-- These accumulators are available on Slave nodes, but Slave nodes cannot read them.
+- These accumulators are available on Slave nodes, but **Slave nodes cannot read them**.
-- Master node is the only one that can read and compute the aggregate of all updates.
+- Master node is the only one that can read and compute the aggregate of all updates. `<accum_var>.value`
-- Spark support numeric accumulator by default.
-But you can customize other type.
+- Spark natively supports accumulators of numeric types, and programmers can add support for new types.

 For instance,

 1. Create: `val nErrors=sc.accumulator(0.0)`